soumya-mishra/soumya-mishra/README.md

 ### Hi there 👋
 My name is Soumya Ranjan Mishra,
-Working as Lead Data Scientist/Product Owner in AI Labs Wipro.
+Working as Lead AI Scientist in Delta Airlines Technology Hub.
 <!--
 **soumya-mishra/soumya-mishra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.